pixmob/appengineclient/README.markdown

     	}
     }

-The following Android permissions are required by this code:
+The following Android permissions are required in your application when using this library:

  * android.permission.USE_CREDENTIALS,
  * android.permission.INTERNET.

+A demo is available if you want to try this library with a real Android application (see "demo" in the source tree).

 License
 -------